Copyright (C) 2003 by Steve Litt. All rights

 "Daddy -- my computer screen looks funny."

-This time my daughter's voice.
-My 2 daughters share an old Celeron 233
+My daughter's voice.
+My two daughters share an old Celeron 233

 machine, and the video had gone on the fritz.
 The picture was wavy and